-Australia and the world are facing an extraordinary challenge as the burden of COVID-19 rises.
-The pandemic is a rapidly evolving situation and we are working with our Fellows to monitor and respond to the outbreak and we are liaising with the Chief Medical Officer and others as they work to manage it effectively.
+Australia and the world face an extraordinary challenge in tackling the COVID-19 pandemic.
+It is a rapidly evolving situation and we are working with our Fellows to monitor and respond to the outbreak and we are liaising with government, the Chief Medical Officer, Chief Scientist, and others as they work to manage it effectively.

 Through this page, you can follow our response and find updates on the impact of our work.